chgustaf/ChopChop/README.md

     5. Select "Perform requests on your behalf at any time (refresh_token, offline_access)" as well as another appropriate Oauth scope.
 If you are working in your own developer org and are just working on some experiment/prototyping then just select "Full Access (full)".
-    6. Ensure the Require Secret for Web Server Flow
+    6. Ensure that the "Require Secret for Web Server Flow" checkbox is checked
 5. Put the username, password, security token, consumer key, consumer secret into the secrets .json file in your project.
 Also set the authentication_method to "JWT".
 6. Add the jks file to the resources folder in your java project.